9 Benefits of a Queue Management System

 A virtual queue’s combination of improved employee efficiency and shorter, more productive interactions decreases how much time customers spend waiting for their turn.
 Moreover, because they aren’t tethered to a physical line and can move freely around (or outside) the store, their perception of how long they’re waiting also decreases.
 In other words, what was once a 20-minute wait may take only 15 minutes and can feel like 10.

-5. Staff Satisfaction
+5. Higher Staff Satisfaction

 6. Increased Customer Loyalty